Kanchenjunga Conservation Area

 Kanchenjunga Conservation Area is a protected area in the Himalayas of eastern Nepal that was established in 1997.
 It covers 2035 km2 in the Taplejung District and comprises two peaks of Kanchenjunga.
 In the north it adjoins the Qomolangma National Nature Preserve in Tibet, and in the east the Khangchendzonga National Park in Sikkim.
-To the west it borders the Sankhuwasabha District.
-It ranges in elevation from 1200 to 8586 m.
-It is part of the Sacred Himalayan Landscape, which is being developed by WWF Nepal in partnership with the International Centre for Integrated Mountain Development.
+It borders the Sankhuwasabha District and part of the Sacred Himalayan Landscape.

 History

-When the Kanchenjunga Conservation Area was designated in March 1997, it was Nepal's third Conservation Area.
-In April 2003, a Kanchenjunga Conservation Area Management Council was formed with the support of WWF Nepal, comprising seven Conservation Area User Committees, 44 User Groups, and 32 Mother Groups.
-These community based institutions support effective implementation of all planned activities.
-In August 2006, the Government of Nepal handed over the management of the Kanchenjunga Conservation Area to the Management Council.

-Vegetation

-The landscape of the Kanchenjunga Conservation Area comprises cultivated lands, forests, pastures, rivers, high elevation lakes and glaciers.
+The Kanchenjunga Conservation Area was designated during 1997.

 Fauna

-Mammal species include the snow leopard, Asian black bear, and red panda.
-Bird species symbolic of the area include the golden-breasted fulvetta, snowcock, blood pheasant, and red-billed chough.
+Some animals living here are the snow leopard and blood pheasant.

 In April 2012, a leopard cat was recorded by a camera trap at an elevation of 4474 m.
 This record constitutes the highest known record to date.
 A melanistic leopard was photographed at an elevation of 4300 m in May 2012.

 A yellow-throated marten has been recorded up to 4510 m elevation in alpine meadow.